Hans-Wurst-21/ioBroker.bitaxe/README.md

 # BitaxeOS Mining Adapter for ioBroker

-The Bitaxe adapter integrates the BitaxeOX Miner into ioBroker, allowing users to monitor and manage their mining operations efficiently.
+The Bitaxe adapter integrates the Bitaxe Miner into ioBroker, allowing users to monitor and manage their mining operations efficiently.
+Adjust the frequency of the ASIC during operation.

 It should work with all Bitaxes.
 However, I cannot promise it!

 #### Tested only on a Bitaxe 601 Gamma with AxoOS v2.4.0!

+##

+**Important: The adapter or Bitaxe will never ask for your seed!**

+**⚠️ NEVER ⚠️**

+**If you share your seed you will lose 100% of everything!**

 ## Features

-- **Real-time Data**: Fetches and displays real-time data from the BitaxeOX Miner.
+- **Real-time Data**: Fetches and displays real-time data from the Bitaxe Miner.
-- **Configuration Management**: Allows users to update miner settings directly from ioBroker.
+- **Configuration Management**: Change the frequency of the ASIC during operation.
 - **Comprehensive Monitoring**: Monitors power consumption, temperature, and mining performance metrics.
+- **Reset Bitaxe**: Reset your Bitaxe (Button/boolean) - be careful

 ## Installation